Bachelor of Science in Psychology

 Learn more about research opportunities

-The Department of Psychology strongly encourages our students to take advantage of the rich experiences that come from international study, co-op and service activities.
+The Department of Psychological and Brain Sciences strongly encourages our students to take advantage of the rich experiences that come from international study, co-op and service activities.
 We encourage all of our majors to travel abroad, if possible, to nourish intellectual curiosity, gain an appreciation for cultural diversity, form new friendships and have fun.
 For more information, contact Reni Gibney at email@example.com.

 Explore Drexel Study Abroad